 - a bibliographic repository of all nationally relevant publications (for metadata analysis and knowledge exchange), incl. short summaries

 - a pollen inventory pilot experiment aiming to uncover potential ecological interactions between local host flowering plants and their associated wild bee pollinators.

 - a curated DNA barcode reference library of wild bee species from Luxembourg currently lacking reference material in BOLD systems (for molecular taxonomic identification).

 All materials will be freely available to both researchers and the general public, socializing scientific knowledge to a wider audience and raising awareness on national pollinator biodiversity.
 With this initiative, we aim to provide a space that combines past efforts with current technology, building a platform that can be used to further assist and develop national conservation strategies protecting the wild bee fauna of Luxembourg.

-- Proposal submitted to the Ministre de l’Environnement, du Climat et du Développement durable in the context of the funding line Appel à projets « Pollinisateurs ».
+- Proposal accepted by the Ministre de l’Environnement, du Climat et du Développement durable in the context of the funding line Appel à projets « Pollinisateurs ».
 Duration: 20 months (04/2023 – 12/2024).

 - Host institution: Fondation faune-flore @ Centre de recherche scientifique, Musée national d’histoire naturelle.

 With financial support from the Fonds pour la protection de l’environnement